 How To Wedge Clay A Beginner’s Guide With A Step By Step Video

-Wedging may very well be one of the least liked, but the most important parts of the pottery-making process.
+Wedging may very well be one of the least-liked, but most important parts of the pottery-making process.
 Whether by hand or machine, it has to be done.

-There are five different ways to wedge clay that I have tried and I am going to share all of them with you.
+There are five ways to wedge clay that I have tried, and I am going to share them all with you.
 Find out which one is the best for you.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.